FORGE: Force-Guided Exploration for Robust Contact-Rich Manipulation under Uncertainty: ACKNOWLEDGMENT

 \subsection{Planetary Gearbox}

 For the planetary gearbox, we trained policies for the following tasks: Ring Insertion, Small Gear Meshing, Large Gear Meshing, and M16 Nut Threading.

-\textbf{Gear Tasks}: The small and large gear meshing tasks had one abutting gear in simulation.
+\textbf{Gear Tasks}: The gearbox requires insertion of three small gears, each with one abutting gear, and one large gear with three abutting gears.
+In simulation, the small and large gear meshing tasks had one abutting gear each.
 This is similar to deployment for the small gear which achieved a high success rate ($15/15$).
 However, when the large gear is deployed, it needs to mesh with the three already inserted small gears.
 This is much harder than how the policy was trained and could be a cause of the performance drop for this task ($3/5$).
+Note these statistics come from five executions of the entire planetary gearbox assembly (and hence a different number of trials per gear size).

 \textbf{Ring Insertion}: The outer ring gear must be inserted onto the three bolts of the gearbox base.
 We designed simulation assets for the corresponding parts (see Fig. \ref{fig:gearbox}) and trained a policy using the {\sysName} framework.
-We assume there is small orientation error on the ring ($< 5 \degree$) during training.
-Success is defined as having the ring gear placed close to the gearbox base ($<2mm$ displacement) and all three bolt holes aligned.
+We assume there is small yaw error on the ring ($< 5 \degree$) during training.
+Success is defined as having the ring gear placed close to the base ($<2mm$ displacement) and all three bolt holes aligned.

 \textbf{Gearbox Design}: Note, we also designed a ``lock'' for the gear carrier which is removed by the robot after the small gears are inserted.
 This ensures a fixed base during the small gear insertions (see video).